-Successful gardens are invariably the result of good design.
+Successful gardens are invariably the product of good design.

 The Design Process